 Information about dates and times that College residences open and close are published in the Academic Calendar, and various communications sent out from the Office of Student Life to all students during the term.
 Students are expected to arrive and depart campus in accordance with the set deadlines.
 Early arrivals and late departures are not permitted unless approved in advance by the Office of Student Life.
-Unapproved early arrivals and/or late checkouts may incur disciplinary action.
+Unapproved early arrivals and/or late checkouts may incur disciplinary action and monetary penalty.

 Residing on Campus when the College is not session (Summer or Field Work Term) is limited and requires an application process that certifies employment or specialized study at the College.
 Information on how to apply is made available at the end of each term.
 Please note that students who are on academic warning or probation are not eligible for non-term residency.

 Each spring, upperclass students enrolled and continuing at the College choose housing for the next year by participating in the in-house room selection process or the housing lottery that is run by the Office of Student Life.
 Housing reservation information is distributed in the latter part of the spring term.